 But Etruscan vase painters had their own ideas too.
 The people on Etruscan pots are usually livelier than on Greek pots, and looser in their movements.
 They’re not so stiff.

-The other kind of Etruscan pottery was all black, often with molded decorations on it.
-We call this second kind of Etruscan pottery bucchero (BOO-ker-oh), from the Spanish word for a vase.
+The other kind of Etruscan pottery was all black.
+Often it had molded decorations on it.
+We call this second kind of Etruscan pottery bucchero (BOO-ker-oh).
+Bucchero was the Spanish word for a vase.

 Learn by doing: Greek vase painting project

 Vulca the Etruscan, by Roberta Angeletti (1999).
 Easy reading.

 The Etruscans, by Don Nardo (2004).
 Easy reading.

 Hands-On Ancient People, Volume 2: Art Activities about Minoans, Mycenaeans, Trojans, Ancient Greeks, Etruscans, and Romans, by Yvonne Merrill (2004).
 Easy reading.